QinMing/simple-virtualenv-wrapper/README.md

 # Simple `virtualenv` wrapper

-A set of shell functions for activating Python virtualenv.
-It does exactly the same thing as I used to do by hand on daily basis.
+A set of shell functions for activating Python (virtualenv)[http://docs.python-guide.org/en/latest/dev/virtualenvs/].
 I'm trying to keep this project as small as possible.

-Compatible for Mac OS and Linux.
+Compatible for Mac OS and Linux, as of now.

 ## Installation

-You only need to get `ve.sh` file (by clone this repo or simply download it), and then add these two lines to your `.bash_profile` (Mac OS) or `.bashrc` (Linux).
+`git clone` this repo, and add these two lines to your `.bash_profile` (Mac OS) or `.bashrc` (Linux).

 ```sh
 VENV_ROOT=$HOME/<path to your virtualenv directory>